June 13 - June 25, 2021

 ELIGIBILITY Rising high school sophomores, juniors, seniors

 Students can apply online through our regular application portal.
+The application deadline is June 1.
 Applicants will be asked to upload the following documents as DOC, PDF, or JPEG:

 - Most recent transcript (copy is acceptable)